-- (ii) cause a written record to be kept of the proceedings of the meeting at which the appeal concerned is considered; and - (iii) furnish the Council with a copy of the record kept in terms of subparagraph (ii) as soon as practicable after the conclusion of the meeting concerned. - (g) The appeal committee may co-opt any other person to assist such committee in the conducting of an appeal. - (h) No person who is a member of the professional conduct committee or of the preliminary investigation committee may be a member of the appeal committee. - (4) (a) The Council must establish a standing education committee, consisting of such number of persons, including persons who are not members of the Council, as the Council may determine and appoint to such committee. - (b) The education committee established in terms of paragraph (a) must - - (i) advise the Council with regard to; and - (ii) investigate and report to the Council in writing on any matter relating to, any requirement or qualification pertaining to the registration, education, tuition or training of persons in or relating to the professions to which this Act applies.
+- (4) (a) The Council must establish a standing education committee, consisting of such number of persons, including persons who are not members of the Council, as the Council may determine and appoint to such committee. - (b) The education committee established in terms of paragraph (a) must - - (i) advise the Council with regard to; and - (ii) investigate and report to the Council in writing on any matter relating to, any requirement or qualification pertaining to the registration, education, tuition or training of persons in or relating to the professions to which this Act applies.

-- (c) The president - - (i) will be the chairperson of the education committee; and - (ii) must determine the procedures to be followed at the meetings of the education committee. - (5) (a) The Council must establish a standing preliminary investigation committee, consisting of such members as the Council may determine. - (b) The preliminary investigation committee - - must conduct a preliminary investigation into any matter in respect of which the Council or the professional conduct committee is to conduct an inquiry in accordance with PART V, and referred to it by the Council or the professional conduct committee, as the case may be; - (ii) must submit a written report to the Council or the professional conduct committee, as the case may be, relating to the preliminary investigation conducted in terms of subparagraph (i), including its findings and recommendations in respect of the matter concerned; - (iii) must perform such other functions as the Council may determine and inform such committee in writing; and - (iv) may co-opt one or more registered persons as members of such committee. - (c) The Council must appoint the members of the preliminary investigation committee, including the chairperson thereof. - (d) The president and the vice-president may not be members of the preliminary investigation committee. - (e) The chairperson of the preliminary investigation committee must determine the procedures to be followed at the meetings of the preliminary investigation committee. - (6) (a) The Council may establish from time to time one or more committees, consisting of such number of persons, including persons who are not members of the Council, as the Council may determine and appoint thereto in writing.

-- (b) The functions of a committee established in terms of paragraph (a) will be - - (i) to advise the Council on such matters as it may refer; or - (ii) to assist the Council in the exercise of such of its powers or the performance of such of its duties or functions in terms of this Act as the Council may delegate or assign, to the committee concerned.
+- (c) The president - - (i) will be the chairperson of the education committee; and - (ii) must determine the procedures to be followed at the meetings of the education committee. - (5) (a) The Council must establish a standing preliminary investigation committee, consisting of such members as the Council may determine. - (b) The preliminary investigation committee - - must conduct a preliminary investigation into any matter in respect of which the Council or the professional conduct committee is to conduct an inquiry in accordance with PART V, and referred to it by the Council or the professional conduct committee, as the case may be; - (ii) must submit a written report to the Council or the professional conduct committee, as the case may be, relating to the preliminary investigation conducted in terms of subparagraph (i), including its findings and recommendations in respect of the matter concerned; - (iii) must perform such other functions as the Council may determine and inform such committee in writing; and - (iv) may co-opt any registered person as a member of such committee. - (c) The Council must appoint the members of the preliminary investigation committee, including the chairperson thereof. - (d) The president, the vice-president and any other member of the appeal committee may not be a member of the preliminary investigation committee. - (e) The chairperson of the preliminary investigation committee must determine the procedures to be followed at the meetings of the preliminary investigation committee. - (6) (a) The Council may establish from time to time one or more committees, consisting of such number of persons, including persons who are not members of the Council, as the Council may determine and appoint thereto in writing. - (b) The functions of a committee established in terms of paragraph (a) will be - - (i) to advise the Council on such matters as it may refer; or - (ii) to assist the Council in the exercise of such of its powers or the performance of such of its duties or functions in terms of this Act as the Council may delegate or assign, to the committee concerned.